legumeinfo/jekyll-theme-legumeinfo/README.md

 As you make modifications to the theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to the theme-gem, please edit the regexp in `legumeinfo-jekyll-theme.gemspec` accordingly.
+To add a custom directory to the theme-gem, please edit the regexp in `jekyll-theme-legumeinfo.gemspec` accordingly.

 ## License